-THE WORM EATS BIRD BUSINESS PLAN by Tamlyn Hodson
+THE WORM EATS BIRD BUSINESS PLAN (UNDER REVIEW owing to reduced interest in NFT gallery) by Tamlyn Hodson

-OUR BUSINESS MODEL We’ll maintain a range of unique and dynamic hand crafted items which demonstrate the prestige of our brand.
-Our NFT gallery will enhance our reputation for investment grade products.
+OUR BUSINESS MODEL We’ll maintain a range of unique and dynamic hand crafted items which demonstrate the prestige of our brand and our reputation for investment grade products.
 We’ll drive higher sales volumes of more affordable goods which are partly machine-processed.

 When demand permits, we can also sell work produced with collaborating artists and artisans.
 Whilst collaboration may reduce our share of profit made on a related sale, it will broaden our range and improve overall income potential, as products made by others incur lower manufacturing costs.
 This should strengthen our presence in the wider art and fashion community which in turn could smooth operations and public relations in the longer term.